 - Lackluster support

-Despite the humble looks and price of the 1&1 website builder, there are a surprising amount of features.
+Despite the humble looks and price of 1&1’s website builder, there are a surprising amount of features.
 1&1 includes a lot of extra goodies with each plan and, while you won’t take advantage of most, the effort is certainly there.
 A few practical features set 1&1 apart, but if you’re in the camp that needs a few of the niche apps, you’ll certainly find them here.

 The practical features start with responsive themes.
 While the theme selection itself isn’t great, all themes are fit to adjust automatically on mobile devices.
 Moving forward, this is extremely helpful for a website’s SEO, as search engines are now factoring responsive sites into search rankings.

-On top of that, 1&1 includes full backup and restore for your site.
+On top of that, 1&1 includes full backup and restore for you site.
 The tool works automatically in the background, backing up your site each time you publish changes.
 You can restore all backups within the settings menu without overwriting blog posts or ecommerce settings.
 Blogs have their own separate backup area.

 1&1 advertises web apps for the builder and, while that’s true, there is no app center.
 Instead, some of the widgets integrate third-party services with the builder.
 For instance, you can add a PayPal donate button or Yelp review section anywhere a widget is supported.
 It makes up for a lot of the ground lost by the app center.